 The advanced course is elective for qualified students who have received credit for the basic course.
 The course consists of three hours of classroom instruction per week and three hours of leadership workshop once a month for six academic quarters.
 Advanced course students must also attend Army ROTC Advanced camp for six weeks during the summer between their junior and senior year.
+Nursing students may attend an alternative six weeks at Madigan Army Hospital.
 Advanced course students receive \$100 per month allowance for up to 20 months of their junior/senior years.